SydneyTrang/derrick/_posts/2020-04-26-boardparty-games-i've-played-and-want-to-try.md

 ---
 layout: post
-title:  Board/Party Games I've Played and Want to Try
+title:  Board/Party Games I've Played and Want to Play
 date:   2020-04-26 14:50:35 +0300
-image:
+image: boardgames
 ---
-A list to compile my board/party game experience and what I want to try in the future.
+A list to compile my board/party game experience and what I want to try/play in the future as of May 10th, 2020.

 ---